RcppCore/rcpp-gallery/_posts/2014-06-29-parallel-matrix-transform.md

 };
 {% endhighlight %}

-Note that `SquareRoot` derives from the `RcppParallel::Worker` class, this is required for function objects passed to `parallelFor`.
+Note that `SquareRoot` derives from `RcppParallel::Worker`.
+This is required for function objects passed to `parallelFor`.

 Note also that we use the `RMatrix<double>` type for accessing the matrix.
 This is because this code will execute on a background thread where it's not